ROBERT SIEGEL, HOST:

 SIEGEL: In a lawsuit filed earlier this week, attorneys for the American band claim the name causes, quote, "substantial confusion."
 One case in point: NBC's "Today Show" broadcast the faces of the British One Direction while playing the music of the American One Direction.

 SIEGEL: The American band points out in a statement that it doesn't have the enormous resources of the British band, but it says: We have rights.
 We have talent, and we have heart.
 We are standing up for all of the above.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.